FedericoStazi/ray-tracing/README.md

 - Objects are inscribed in a sphere.
 If the ray does not touch the sphere, the expensive intersection computation is not performed

 - If an object's coordinates are not a function of time, they are optimized, making scenes with just a few moving objects much faster

-- More rays are casted on pixels were rays casted so far have an higher variation
+- More rays are casted on pixels where rays casted so far have an higher variation

 - Multithreading is used to improve performance